twe4ked/hashgrid/README.md

 # Hashgrid

-"A little tool that inserts a layout grid in web pages, allows you to hold it in place, and toggle between displaying it in the foreground or background."
+"A little tool that inserts a layout grid in web pages, allows you to hold it in place, and toggle between displaying it in the foreground or background." - Analog Coop

+"The Grid.
+A digital frontier." - Kevin Flynn

 ## Usage